sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 ![Statistics Tab](../images/understanding-and-using-reshade/rsui_stats_tab.png){: style="max-width:65%" }

-The `Statistics Tab`, as shown in the image, is a powerful tool for monitoring and optimizing the performance of ReShade.
-It provides detailed information about various aspects of ReShade's operation:
+The `Statistics Tab`, shown in the image, is a great tool for tracking and improving ReShade's performance.
+It gives detailed info on various aspects of ReShade's operation:

 ---